 In 2009, CME and CBOT filed a complaint against Howard Garber in the Northern District of Illinois seeking a declaratory judgment that neither CME nor CBOT infringed the Garber patent, which relates to electronic market makers, and that the patent is invalid and unenforceable.
 The Technology Research Group (TRG) was substituted for Mr. Garber in 2009 and TRG filed counterclaims alleging patent infringement and other related claims.
 In 2011, the case was dismissed with the right to reinstate pending the outcome of a reexamination by the USPTO.
-In August and October 2013, the USPTO issued actions resulting in the rejection of all TRG's claims completing the reexamination process.
+In August and October 2013, the USPTO issued actions resulting in the rejection of all TRG's claims, completing the reexamination process.
 In January 2014, TRG appealed the decision of the USPTO.
-Based on its investigation to date and advice from legal counsel, the company believes this suit is without merit and intends to defend itself vigorously against these charges.
+In November 2014, Patent Trial and Appeal Board confirmed the rejection of all claims in the patent.
+In February 2015, the USPTO published an Intent to Issue a Reexamination Certificate canceling all claims in the Garber patent and indicating that the period for appeal has expired.
+As a result, the matter is resolved.